tineikt/xp-app-perfectcache-purger/README.md

 }
 ```

+You also have to handle setting the xkey header on your response with the keys with proper prefix.
+We strongly suggest you use the [perfectcache-lib](https://github.com/tineikt/xp-lib-perfectcache) to assist you and keep consistent with `con-`, `cat-` and `tag-` prefix.

 ### optional
 Use the [re vmod](https://code.uplex.de/uplex-varnish/libvmod-re) to add xkeys to images and other content that isn't passed through any XP controller/responsefilters.